 You can authorize anyone (like a relative, friend, advocate, an attorney, or a doctor) to act as your representative and file an appeal or ask for a coverage decision on your behalf.
 Just complete an Appointment of Representative form (By clicking on this link you will be leaving this website.) and follow the instructions on where to send it.

-Visit our Appeals and Grievances web page for more information about this form and how to authorize a representative.
+Visit your state's Appeals and Grievances web page for more information about this form and how to authorize a representative.

 Your Medicare plan will renew automatically each year unless you make changes to your coverage.
 You may choose to change your coverage during the Annual Enrollment Period: October 15 – December 7.